piotmni/rekrutacja-5g/3/README.md

 - ueransim
 ```

-open5gs-component-base is chart created to use as wrapper to start all required NFs
+open5gs-component-base is chart created to use as wrapper to start all required NFs.

-It is used as a dependency with specified aliases in open5gs-5gcore
+open5gs-5gcore is chart that mainly has a dependecies to start NFs and mongodb.
+Also allows to start debugging container.

 Components:
 ```